MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-and-operations-manager.md

 **Stand-alone CAs:**

- - Don’t require AD-DS.
+ - Do not require AD-DS.
- - Don’t use certificate templates.
+ - Do not use certificate templates.

 If you use stand-alone CAs, include all the information about the requested certificate type in the certificate request.